 Christmas is upon us, and for churches, that means one of the busiest times of the year.
 Every church does something to highlight this season, whether it’s sacred music, an Advent series, or a huge Christmas production with drumlines flying out of the ceiling.
 We’re all doing something to celebrate the season.

-Often, when we reach this time of year, it can be easy to slip into the routine of what has always been done, without asking what the goal of the Christmas services is for the church.
+Often, when we reach this time of year, it can be easy to slip into the routine of "what has always been done," without asking what the goal of the Christmas services is for the church this year.
 The best Christmas services are the most intentional ones.
 This article offers some guiding principles to help inform decisions when planning Christmas services.

 1. Who are the Christmas services primarily for?